-Police and correction officers must receive adequate mental health and addiction education and programming.
-Access to funding through Medicaid and other sources when permitted must be made available to ensure access to treatment through DMHA certified community-based care providers.
+Police and correction officers must receive significant mental health and addiction education and programming, including but not limited to CIT training.
+Access to funding throughMedicaid and other sources when permitted must be made available to ensure access to treatment through DMHA certified community-based care providers.